Xenii1642/Xii-Boy-Ultra/README.md

 ### [LCDDriver.bit](https://github.com/Xenii1642/Xii-Boy-Ultra/blob/main/Software/LCDDriver.bit)
 This file is used to flash the DD software when booting.
 The original one, present by default in RVLoader contains a little issue with i2C.
 It results into random crashes and volume or brightness control interferances.
+This file also removes the whine coil noise the old DD bitstream caused.
-To install it, you just have to replace the original file in the root of your µSD card.
+To install it, you just have to replace the original file in the root of your µSD card. ⚠️ This file is an early release, might contain issues ⚠️

 ### [hud.elf](https://github.com/Xenii1642/Xii-Boy-Ultra/blob/main/Software/hud.elf)
 Like boot.dol, this file is used to add Volume and Brightness over buttons in Wii games.